Who Gets Dementia, What Causes Dementia, What are the Symptoms of Dementia, How is Dementia diagnosed, What are the treatments for Dementia?

 This includes maintaining a stable, safe, supportive environment and providing constant supervision.
 While this may be done in the home, people in the advanced stages of dementia may require round-the-clock care in a long-term healthcare facility.

 It is important to provide the patient with structured activities and avoid disruptions to his or her daily routine.
-Many patients enjoy therapeutic activities, such as crafts or games, designed specifically for people with dementia.
+Many patients enjoy therapeutic activities, such as crafts or games, music or singing, and discussion.

-Some medications, such as donepezil and tacrine, have been effective in improving the mental functions of those in the beginning stages of dementia.
+Some medications, such as donepezil, have been effective in improving the mental functions of those in the beginning stages of dementia.
 Patients with hallucinations and delusions may also be treated with antipsychotic drugs, while antidepressant medications are used to treat depression.

 There is currently no known way to prevent dementia associated with Alzheimer's disease.